lemuria-wchen/amcl/README.md

 When everything is ready, you can visit annotation homepage in http://127.0.0.1:8888/annotation, and admin homepage in http://127.0.0.1:8888/admin/.
 Based on this code, you have the flexibility to add tasks or functions that you want to add.

-We provide a service website for testing, which host on http://10.192.9.84:20026/annotation/, where the username and password are both `test1`.
-For some reasons, this website can only be accessed through Fudan University's intranet.

 ### Task Assignment

 - Insert Data